wireapp/wire-server/docs/src/understand/federation/backend-communication.md

 ### SRV TTL and Caching

-After retrieving the SRV record for a given domain, the local backend caches the *backend domain \<\--\> infra domain* mapping for the duration indicated in the TTL field of the record.
+After retrieving the SRV record for a given domain, the local backend caches the *backend domain \<\--\> infrastructure domain* mapping for the duration indicated in the TTL field of the record.

-Due to this caching behavior, the TTL value of the SRV record dictates at which intervals remote backends will refresh their mapping of the local backend\'s backend domain to infra domain.
+Due to this caching behavior, the TTL value of the SRV record dictates at which intervals remote backends will refresh their mapping of the local backend\'s backend domain to infrastructure domain.
 As a consequence a value in the order of magnitude of 24 hours will reduce the amount of overhead for remote backends.

-On the other hand in the setup phase of a backend, or when a change of infra domain is required, a TTL value in the magnitude of a few minutes allows remote backends to recover more quickly from a change of the infra domain.
+On the other hand in the setup phase of a backend, or when a change of infrastructure domain is required, a TTL value in the magnitude of a few minutes allows remote backends to recover more quickly from a change of the infrastructure domain.

 (authorization)=